System justification theory: Depressed entitlement

-Research on wage disparities among men and women have found that women often believe they are paid less than men because they do not deserve equal pay.
+Research on wage disparities between men and women have found that women often believe they are paid less than men because they do not deserve equal pay.
 This depressed entitlement was first thought as the manifestation of women internalizing the low status of their gender compared to men.
 Subsequent research has found depressed entitlement occur across contexts in which gender was not a variable.
-System justification theorists have suggested that depressed entitlement is another general example of how individuals of low status groups absorb their inferiority in order to justify the status quo.
-As such, system justification holds that low status group members regardless of context will be more likely to display instances of depressed entitlement than high status group members.
-And this will be seen more among low status group members for completed work as opposed to work not yet completed.
+System justification theorists have suggested that depressed entitlement is another general example of how individuals of low-status groups absorb their inferiority in order to justify the status quo.
+As such, system justification holds that low-status group members regardless of context will be more likely to display instances of depressed entitlement than high-status group members.
+This will also be seen more among low-status group members for completed work as opposed to work not yet completed.

 Ego, group, and system justification motives

 As previously stated, people are motivated by the desire for ego-justification and group-justification to view themselves and their group positively (which can manifest through feelings of self-esteem and value).
 The system-justification motive is people's desire to view the system or status quo in a favorable light as legitimate and fair.
-Among high status group members, all three of these motives are congruent with one another.
-The need to believe the system is just and fair is easy for high status group members because they are the groups benefiting from the system and status quo.
+Among high-status group members, all three of these motives are congruent with one another.
+The need to believe the system is just and fair is easy for high-status group members because they are the groups benefiting from the system and status quo.
 Therefore, as the advantaged groups, holding positive regard for the self and group corresponds readily with believing the status quo is legitimate.

-In particular, as system justification motives increase for high status group members, ingroup ambivalence will decrease, levels of self-esteem will increase, and depression and neuroticism levels will decrease.
-For low status groups, the ego-justification and group-justification motives come into conflict with the system-justification motive.
-If low status group members have a desire to believe the status quo and prevailing system is fair and legitimate, then this would conflict with the motivation of these individuals to maintain positive self and group images.
-Theorists posit that this conflict of justification motives creates conflicting or mixed attitudes in low status groups as a result of being the disadvantaged group that does not necessarily benefit from the status quo.
+In particular, as system justification motives increase for high-status group members, ingroup ambivalence will decrease, levels of self-esteem will increase, and depression and neuroticism levels will decrease.
+For low-status groups, the ego-justification and group-justification motives come into conflict with the system-justification motive.
+If low-status group members have a desire to believe the status quo and prevailing system is fair and legitimate, then this would conflict with the motivation of these individuals to maintain positive self and group images.
+Theorists posit that this conflict of justification motives creates conflicting or mixed attitudes in low-status groups as a result of being the disadvantaged group that does not necessarily benefit from the status quo.

-As system justification motives increase for low status group members, ingroup ambivalence will increase and occur at stronger levels compared to high status groups, levels of self-esteem will decrease, and depression and neuroticism levels will increase.
+As system justification motives increase for low-status group members, ingroup ambivalence will increase and occur at stronger levels compared to high-status groups, levels of self-esteem will decrease, and depression and neuroticism levels will increase.
 Moreover, researchers suggest that when ego and group justification motives are particularly decreased, system-justification motives will increase.